 Street trading licences

 A consent is required if you wish to trade on a street within the Borough of Guildford.
-The term "street" includes any road, footway, beach or other area to which the public have access without payment.
+This includes where you wish to trade on any road, footway, beach or other area to which the public have access without payment, and at any public event.

-The Council has designated all "streets" in the Borough as "consent" streets for the purposes of controlling street trading.
-This makes it an offence to sell any article in a street without first obtaining a consent from Guildford Borough Council.
+We have designated all "streets" in our Borough as "consent" streets for the purposes of controlling street trading.
+This makes it an offence to sell any article in a street without first obtaining a consent from us.

 To apply for a street trading consent, applicants must supply: